Radiohead Finally Play Israel Show

 By John Corry, photo by Hadel Segal, taken from Twitter

-Musicians including Brian Eno and Roger Waters have come out against the show, citing inhumane acts and restrictions against Palestinians in reference to the complicated political situation in the geographical area over there, making it one of the most politically potent rock/music shows in recent memory (well, aside from every other time some international act plays Israel), and, given what seems to be happening in the world right now #APOCALYPSE!!! , perhaps all of history as well #OhNo,IDidn'tGoThere...
+The stir was concocted exactly how one would think it was: people, including musicians Brian Eno and Roger Waters, have come out stringently against the show, citing inhumane acts and restrictions against Palestinians in reference to the complicated political situation in the geographical area over there, making it one of the most politically potent rock/music shows in recent memory (well, I guess aside from every other fucking time some international act plays Israel).

-Were the anti-Israel-ists in the wrong to go after Radiohead so much simply for wanting to bring music to people?
-Were they right?
-Israel is a complicated situation, and there are arguments for both sides; none of which, however, see through progression to reality unless they're handled with care, and understanding that getting triggered doesn't fucking do anything.
-How do people stop themselves from getting triggered?
-Are there any kinds of things we already know which may aid the prospect, like meditation, kindness or a better economy?
-Was Thom Yorke triggered when he publicly responded to the arguments by saying: "We don't endorse Netanyahu any more than Trump, but we still play in America'?
+Were the anti-Israel-ists in the (Absolute) wrong to go after Radiohead for simply wanting to bring music to people?
+Were they right in some way?
+Israel is a complicated situation, and there are arguments for both sides /> none of which, however, see through progression to reality unless they're handled with care, and understanding that getting ‘triggered’ doesn't fucking do anything.
+How do people ‘stop’ themselves from getting ‘triggered’?
+Was Thom Yorke ‘triggered’ when he publicly responded to the arguments by saying: ‘We don't endorse Netanyahu any more than Trump, but we still play in America'?

-If one thing is for sure *SoForSure , it's that in a perfect world, this wouldn't have been an issue.
-There is certainly an argument for having politics more in our everyday lives, or at least now more so than they were a few years ago.
-Things brewing for over a century seem to be coming to cultivation right now, and people need to be as informed as humanly possible when it comes to power, society and the relation between the two all work(s), but none of us are doing anything if we're telling people that talking politics (let alone resolutely arguing over them) is in any way even equal to letting people escape temporarily through rock concerts–with other people, mind you, regardless of race, nationality, or religion–or that listening to 'music', regardless of the 'political' connotations, is a bad thing.
+In the perfect world, this wouldn't have been an issue, but this isn’t ‘the perfect world’.
+There is certainly an argument for having politics (actually, no: philosophy (educated, critical thinking)) more in our everyday lives, or at least now more so than a few years ago.
+Things brewing for over a century seem to be coming to cultivation right now (omg), and people need to be as informed as humanly possible when it comes to power, society and the potential relations between the two, but none of us are doing anything if we're telling people that talking politics (let alone resolutely arguing over them) is in any way even equal to letting people escape temporarily through rock concerts (relax)–with other people, mind you, regardless of race, nationality, or religion–or that listening to 'music', regardless of the 'political' connotations, is a bad thing.

 Radiohead's 2017 Tel Aviv Setlist: